Elliot438b/wubba/README.md

 ### (4) notices
 - ~~Bet recall function is implemented on the server end, not SC.
 Server-end keep the bet cache.~~
 - All actions of SC need both operator and server account authority verification. ++**TEST**++
-- Tie determined by the first two cards.
+- Push determined by the first two cards.
 - Add conditions, delete **minPerBet, oneRoundMaxTotalBet**:
 ```
     oneRoundMaxTotalBet_BP;   // (1000)max of banker and player total bet.